nbashir97/MSc-Dissertation/README.md

 # MSc-Dissertation
 Code for my MSc in Statistics dissertation at the University of Sheffield.

-# US Paediatric Caries Epidemiology
-Code for the paper on the prevalence of caries in US children for the period 2011 to 2020.

 #### Authors
 Nasir Zeeshan Bashir, Bryony Moody